kolenaIO/kolena/docs/metrics/specificity.md

 While specificity is a valuable metric for evaluating the performance of classification models, it does have limitations and potential biases that should be considered when interpreting results:

-1. **Dependence on Class Imbalance**: Specificity is sensitive to class imbalance in dataset.
+1. **Sensitivity to Class Imbalance**: Specificity is sensitive to class imbalance in dataset.
 If one class significantly outnumbers the other, a high specificity can be achieved simply by predicting the majority class most of the time.
 This can lead to a misleadingly high specificity score while neglecting the model's ability to correctly classify the minority class.